 For a high-school exchange student in Germany, the safest and most tactful approach when it comes to World War 2 is to avoid mentioning it.
 If someone else brings it up in conversation, don’t dwell on it.
 Never, ever joke about it.
 If someone asks you your opinion on Germany’s role in the war, or what you think about Nazism, just say that it was a long time ago, and that you find it hard to believe that any modern German would do such things.

-By Western standards, Germany is still quite a religious country.
-For example, many Germans still voluntarily donate 10 per cent of their wage to the Catholic or Protestant church.
+By Western standards, Germany is still a religious country.
+For example, many Germans still voluntarily donate 10 per cent of their wages to the Catholic or Protestant church.
 Most people still consider themselves religious, even if they don’t go to church regularly.

 Formal and informal